 Lindal & Marton Primary School

 LAMPS is a popular and successful non-denominational school in the village of Lindal-in-Furness.
-The school retained its cherished “Outstanding School” status at its latest Ofsted inspection in December 2011.
+The school’s overall effectiveness was rated as “Good” at its latest Ofsted inspection in January 2019.
 The staff, governors and pupils at LAMPS are proud of our family ethos, and we value the opportunity to welcome you to our school.

 LAMPS offers a safe, caring environment, and provides a wealth of learning opportunities that ensures that each child develops socially, academically and emotionally.
 We are confident that you will find a community where standards of behaviour and respect for others are given the highest priority; where every child is encouraged to strive to achieve their best, and above all an environment where children are happy and eager to learn.
 If you have not already done so, you are very welcome to visit the school by arrangement.

 Learning, Ambition, Motivation and Perseverance lead to Success.

 We are looking to recruit another midday supervisor.
 The hours are from 11:45am until 1:00pm each day and the pay is approximately £7.50 per hour.
 The role would involve spending the first 15 minutes assisting the serving of lunches to the younger children before spending the rest of the time helping to supervise the playground.
 If you are interested and would like to hear more about it then please let me know.
 Even if you, or anyone you know can help us in the short time before the end of term, this would be fantastic.